Skip to Content

 Disclaimer: This content is for informational purposes only and does not constitute professional treatment.
 Always perform a patch test and strand test before using any chemical products.

-Have you ever heard about hair glaze?
+Have you ever heard of hair glaze?
 If not, it’s time to discover this fantastic product you have missed!
 Hair glaze makes real miracles for your mane and your hair color!
-It’s ideal for all nuances and hues, ombres, all hair types, and cuts!
+It’s ideal for all shades and hues, ombres, hair types, and cuts!

 This fabulous procedure adds polish and shine to any hair type.
 If it’s brittle and coarse, it makes the strands look healthy and glossy.
-It is not a nourishing or moisturizing treatment; more likely, it acts like a topcoat for each strand.
+It is not a nourishing or moisturizing treatment.
+Instead, it acts like a topcoat for each strand.

 Hair glaze will not repair your split ends.
 It works more on the outside, making the hair color look intense and vibrant.
-It can make quite a difference for the aspect of your hair and can make your gorgeous hue look eye-popping again!
+It can make quite a difference in the appearance of your hair and can make your gorgeous hue look eye-popping again!

 How to Apply Hair Glaze

-Also, if you want to avoid something complicated, find a hair glaze that doesn’t need mixing more ingredients and is simple to apply.
+Also, if you want to avoid something complicated, find a hair glaze that doesn’t require mixing additional ingredients and is simple to apply.
 Beginner tip: check the packaging carefully to ensure you are buying a “clear” glaze if you only want shine, or a “tinted” glaze if you want to alter your color.
 It will coat the hair and become like a shield, protecting it.

-A comb with a pointy end will help you separate your hair, and a brush can be used to spread the product all over the place.
-Before you start, gently detangle your hair first, then use your hands or a wide-tooth comb to distribute the glaze through the strands to avoid breakage, especially on curly or coily hair.
+A comb with a pointy end will help you separate your hair, and a brush can be used to spread the product through your hair.
+Before you start, gently detangle your hair, then use your hands or a wide-tooth comb to distribute the glaze through the strands to avoid breakage, especially on curly or coily hair.
 Also, take a towel or anything else you may find to wipe the extra glaze from your forehead, nape, and tips of the ears.
 Be extremely careful to avoid eye contact.
 If glaze gets into your eyes, flush immediately with cool water.
 You don’t want to get stains all over the place, right?

-- On each box, you will find instructions on how much time you should keep the product on the strands.
+• On each box, you will find instructions on how long you should keep the product on the strands.

 Benefits of Hair Glaze